Join Us

 To receive the endorsement of the Department, the applicant needs to demonstrate all of the following points:

-- a strong application that has a good chance of getting funded (include information about mentorships),
+1) a strong application outline that has a good chance of getting funded

-- a strong interest in joining the department on those terms which follow from the application itself (this might be established by signing a ‘letter of intent’, or similar); it is understood that the Department’s abilities to further support the applicant as part of a post-award negotiation are currently very limited,
+2) a strong interest in joining the department on those terms which follow from the application itself (this might be established by signing a ‘letter of intent’); it is understood that receiving a starting grant does not ensure tenure or tenure-track

 Support for applications may be declined by the Head of Department if

-- the above terms are not convincingly established (for instance if the application is deemed unlikely to succeed),
+1) the above terms are not convincingly established (for instance if the application outline is deemed unlikely to succeed),

-- the applicant’s research or teaching profile does not fit the Departmental strategy,
+2) the applicant’s research or teaching profile does not fit the Departmental strategy

 f